niekveldhuis/compass/2_4_Data_Acquisition_ETCSL/2_4_Data_Acquisition_ETCSL.md

  'extent': ''}
 ```

 Note that in the process the transliteration and lemmatization data have been replaced by [epsd2][] style data.
 The function `tounicode()` replaces `j` by `ŋ` , `c` by `š`, etc. and substitutes Unicode subscript numbers for the regular numbers in sign indexes.
-The function `etcsl_to_oracc()` replaces [ETCSL][] style lemmatization with [epsd2][] style (`gw` 'cook' instead of `label= "to be hot"`).
+The function `etcsl_to_oracc()` (which is called by `getword()` replaces [ETCSL][] style lemmatization with [epsd2][] style (`gw` 'cook' instead of `label= "to be hot"`).
 Both replacements use dictionaries in the `equivalencies.json` file.

 The sections below will discuss in some detail the various functions, starting with `parsetext()` and going down the hierarchy to `getword()`.
 In the notebook, the functions are defined in the opposite order, because a function cannot be called before it has been defined.

-### 2.4.8 Parsetext()
+### 2.4.7 Parsetext()

-For each `XML` file, the function `parsetext()` is called by the main process and returns to the main process a list of dictionaries, where each item (each dictionary) represents a single word.
-After opening the `XML` file `parsetext()` first calls the function `ampersands()` in order to get rid of the HTML entities (2.4.3).
+For each `XML` file, the function `parsetext()` is called by the main process.
+After opening the `XML` file `parsetext()` first calls the function `ampersands()` in order to get rid of the HTML entities ([2.4.3](#2.4.3-Pre-processing:-HTML-entities)).
 The module `etree` from the `lxml` library is used to read the `XML` tree.
 Since `etree` does not read the `XML` directly from file, but rather reads the output of the `ampersands()` function, we need the function `fromstring()`:

 ```python
 tree = etree.fromstring(xmltext)
 ```

-After creating the tree the function `mark_extra()` (2.4.4) is called in order to explicitly mark "addional" and "secondary" words.
+After creating the tree the function `mark_extra()` ([2.4.4](#2.4.4-Pre-Processing:-Additional-Text-and-Secondary-Text)) is called in order to explicitly mark "addional" and "secondary" words.
 The composition name is found in the node `title`.
 This name is slightly adjusted in two ways.
 First, all [ETCSL][] text names include the phrase " -- a composite transliteration".
-This is useful for the online presentation, but not for computational text analysis.
+This is useful for online presentation, but not for computational text analysis.
 Second, some titles include commas, which create problems when data are saved in `cvs`.
 These two elements are removed from the title.

 The dictionary `meta_d`, which was created as an empty dictionary in the main process, is now filled with meta data on the composition level: the text ID (the [ETCSL][] text number, for instance c.1.4.1 for Inana's Descent) and the text name.
 Finally, the line reference count is set to 0.
 This line reference will be used and manipulated in the function `getline()`.

 The `XML` tree is now forwarded to the function `getversion()`.

-### 2.4.9 Getversion()
+### 2.4.8 Getversion()

 In some cases an [ETCSL][] file contains different versions of the same composition.
 The versions may be distinguished as 'Version A' vs. 'Version B' or may indicate the provenance of the version ('A version from Urim' vs. 'A version from Nibru').
-In the edition of the proverbs the same mechanism is used to distinguish between numerous tablets (often lentils) that contain just one proverb, or a few, and are collected in the files "Proverbs from Susa," "Proverbs from Nibru," etc. ([ETCSL][] c.6.2.1 - c.6.2.5).
+In the edition of the proverbs the same mechanism is used to distinguish between numerous tablets (often lentils) that contain just one proverb (or a few), and are collected in the files "Proverbs from Susa," "Proverbs from Nibru," etc. ([ETCSL][] c.6.2.1 - c.6.2.5).

 The function `getversion()` is called by the function `parsetext()` and receives one argument: `tree` (the `etree` object).
 The function updates`meta_d`, a dictionary of meta data.
 The function checks to see if versions are available in the file that is being parsed.
-If so, the function iterates over these versions while adding the version name to the `meta_d` dictionary.
-If there are no versions, the version name is left empty.
-The parsing process is continued by calling `getsection()` to see if the composition/version is further divided into sections.
-The results of the `getsection()` function are stored in a list called `sectionsinversion`.
+For each set of `XML` nodes that represents one version the code adds the version name to the `meta_d` dictionary and then calls the `getsection()` dictionary.
+The sole argument is the portion of the tree that represents the version that is being parsed.
+If a composition is not divided into versions the entire tree is passed to `getsection()` and the version name is the empty string.

+### 2.4.9 Getsection()

+Some compositions in [ETCSL][] are divided into *sections*.
+This is usually the case when there are gaps of unknown length.
+Section `B` supposedly follows section `A`, but how much text is missing between these sections cannot be reconstructed.
+The function `getsection()` works essentially in the same way as `getversion()`.
+The code will check whether the composition (or a version of the composition) is divided into sections.
+If so, it will pull the name of that section and add it to the dictionary `meta_d`.
+The function then calls `getline()`.
+The only argument of `getline()` is the part of the `XML` tree that belongs to the section (potentially part of a version) that is being parsed.
+If a composition (or version) is not divided into sections the entire tree is passed on to `getline()`.

 [ETCSL]:                               http://etcsl.orinst.ox.ac.uk
 [ORACC]:                             http://oracc.org